user8674/frequent-words-for-language-learning/README.md

 let them choose all of the words they know, then it will generate custom decks for them with all of the words that they already know excluded.

+The database containing the words is not included in this repository.

 (Created as a final project for CS50X)

 As the tinycards application is discontinued, this project doesn't work anymore.
 [Here](https://youtu.be/DugOhepK6AI) is a demonstration of it from before.